 A direct draw beer system may be contained within a walk-in cooler, a commercial keg box, or within a kegerator or converted refrigerator.
 These units are available for purchase commercially and for home use.
 The information that follows will describe the process and procedures to successfully balance any direct draw beer system.

 The purpose of this document is to define what a balanced beer system is, and introduce the reader to the components that make up a direct draw draft beer system.
 Additionally, this document will explain the procedure and illustrate the calculations required to properly balance this type of beer system.
+Think of this page as a beer line length calculator.

 What is a Balanced System – Two Objectives